Southern California mountains to see a lot of snow Easter weekend

 “It’ll be very difficult to travel through or to the area mountains as we get into the weekend,” Biggar explained.

-The National Weather Service also issued winter storm warnings for tonight through Sunday night in Ventura County, San Gabriel, San Bernardino, Riverside County mountains, urging people to take extra caution due to dangerous road conditions.
+The National Weather Service also issued winter storm warnings through Sunday night in the Ventura County, San Gabriel, San Bernardino and Riverside County mountains, urging people to take extra caution due to dangerous road conditions.

 Local